seliv55/mid_correct/README.md

 # mid_correct
 R-program for a correction of peak overlapping in raw GCMS data

-﻿“midcor.R” is an “R”-program performs a primary analysis of isotopic isomers (isotopomers) distribution obtained by Gas Cromatography coupled with Mass Spectrometry (GCMS).
-The aim of this analysis is to have a correct distribution of artificially introduced isotopes.
+﻿“midcor.R” is an “R”-program that performs a primary analysis of raw m/z (mass/charge) spectra obtained by Gas Cromatography coupled with Mass Spectrometry (GCMS) with the aim to decipher a correct distribution of only artificially introduced isotopes into the individual metabolites/fragments (without the contribution of natural occurring isotopes and overlapping with other metabolites/fragments).
 To this end the program performs a correction for natural occurring isotopes and also correction for “impurities” of the assay media that give peaks overlapping with the those produced by the artificially introduced label.

 This program offers two ways of corrections of “impurities” resulted from overlapping the assayed mass isotopomer distribution with peaks produced either by unknown metabolites in the media, or by different fragments produced by the assayed metabolite.